-In China, the CSI300 of the leading Shanghai and Shenzhen A-share pared its early losses to be down 0.2 percent.
+In China, the CSI300 of the leading Shanghai and Shenzhen A-share listings shed 1 percent.

-Japan’s Topix gave up 0.97 percent, while the Nikkei fell 1 percent.
-Index heavyweight SoftBank slid 3.6 percent on reports its U.S. subsidiary Sprint had dropped a bid to acquire No. 4 U.S. carrier T-Mobile because of regulatory hurdles.
+Japan’s Topix gave up 0.9 percent, while the Nikkei fell 1 percent.
+Index heavyweight SoftBank slid 3.8 percent on reports its U.S. subsidiary Sprint had dropped its bid to acquire No. 4 U.S. carrier T-Mobile because of regulatory hurdles.

 Sprint’s shares slid 11 percent after hours, while T-Mobile Inc lost 8 percent.

 In another failed bid, Twenty-First Century Fox, the media company controlled by Rupert Murdoch, said it had withdrawn its offer to buy Time Warner Inc.